-General Non-fiction Works on Daughters of Divorce and Related Topics:
+General Non-fiction Works on Divorce, Remarriage, and Related Topics:

 Ahrons, Constance, P.h.D.
 We’re Still Family: What Grown Children Have to say About Their Parents’ Divorce.
 New York: Harper Collins, 2004.